surniaulula/wpsso-strip-schema-microdata/readme.txt

 Tested Up To: 5.1.1
 Stable Tag: 1.4.4

-WPSSO Core add-on to remove outdated / incomplete Schema Microdata to use Google's preferred Schema JSON-LD for Rich Results and SEO.
+WPSSO Core add-on to remove outdated / incomplete Schema Microdata to use Google's preferred Schema JSON-LD for Rich Results SEO.

 == Description ==